syncfusion-content/blazor-docs/blazor/sidebar/how-to/open-and-close-the-sidebar.md

 ---
 layout: post
-title: How to Open And Close The Sidebar in Blazor Sidebar Component | Syncfusion
+title: Open and close the Sidebar in Blazor Sidebar Component | Syncfusion
-description: Checkout and learn about Open And Close The Sidebar in Blazor Sidebar component of Syncfusion, and more details.
+description: Learn here all about Open and close the Sidebar in Syncfusion Blazor Sidebar component and more.
 platform: Blazor
 control: Sidebar
 documentation: ug